-You may be amazed at how easy it is to forget about your water heater’s age, or how challenging it can be to spot a concern before it creates a mess.
+You may be surprised at how easy it is to be unaware of your water heater’s age, or how challenging it can be to spot a concern before it creates a mess.

-There are a few indications that you can take advantage of to keep an eye on the condition of your water heater.
-You’ll want to be on the lookout for them to keep your equipment in the best state.
+There are a couple pointers that you can take advantage of to keep an eye on the state of your water heater.
+You’ll want to be watching for them to keep your equipment in the best condition.

 Here are five possible signs it could be time to replace your water heater in Haltom City.

 1. It’s Starting to Show Its Age

 Similar to the other crucial appliances inside your residence, your water heater has a definite life expectancy.
 When it approaches the end, it will work much less efficiently and can be pricier to fix than getting a new one.

 The typical water heater life expectancy is around six to eight years.
 You won’t want your water heater to be working for more than 10 years, because this may result in costly damage in your residence if it fails.

 There’s always a possibility for your water heater to experience issues earlier than this time, so pay attention to anything that seems strange.